3b1b/3Blue1Brown.com/content/lessons/2017/essence-of-calculus/index.md

 ## Derivatives

-Finding this area, this integral function, is genuinely hard.
+Finding the area represented by this integral function is genuinely hard.
 And whenever you come across a genuinely hard question in math, a good policy is to not try too hard to get to the answer directly, since you often just end up banging your head against a wall.

 Instead, play around with this idea.
-Build up some familiarity with the interplay between the function defining a graph, in this case $x^2$, and the function giving the area, our unknown $A(x)$, and see if there are any other questions you can ask about the setup.
+Build up some familiarity with the interplay between the function defining a graph, in this case $x^2$, and the function giving the area, our unknown function $A(x)$, and see if there are any other questions you can ask about the setup.

 In that playful spirit, if you’re lucky, here’s something you might notice.
 When you slightly increase $x$ by some tiny nudge, $dx$, look at the resulting change in area, represented by this sliver which I’m going to call $dA$, for a tiny difference in area.

-{{<figure image="figure-12.08.png" >}}{{</figure>}}
+{{<figure image="figure-12.08.png" video="*11.49-12.19.mp4" >}}{{</figure>}}

 That sliver can be pretty well approximated with a rectangle, one whose height is $x^2$ and whose width is $dx$.
 Well, for larger choices of $dx$ the approximation may not be that good, but for smaller and smaller choices of $dx$ that sliver will actually look more and more like a rectangle.